 • The aim is to help individuals gain skilled employment.

 • They will be available to those aged 16 and over.

-• There will be a hair, beauty and barbering T level.
+• There will be a hair, beauty and aesthetics T Level.

 • Current apprenticeship schemes and A level qualifications will continue.

-• It’s expected that the new T levels will be fully in place by 2022.
+• It’s expected that the new T Levels will be fully in place by 2023.